rescrv/blue/biometrics_sys/README.md

 biometrics_sys
 ==============

-biometrics_sys provide the rusage of a process in the form of biometrics.
+biometrics_sys provides the rusage of a process in the form of biometrics.

 Status
 ------